 Western Health Social Care Trust proposal

 After the expression of interest exercise in 2018, the Department paused further marketing of the site in order to give the Western Health and Social Care Trust (WHSCT) time, given their status as another public sector entity, to develop their proposal and business case for a Health and Care Centre on the site.
-At this time, it is expected that the WHSCT proposal will utilise around half the site.

 The development of a Cityside Health and Care Centre is anticipated to create 250 new permanent jobs as well as centralising approximately 450 posts in a modern state of the art facility.
 The positions will include nursing, social work, allied health professional and administrative roles as well as the relocation of a number of GP surgeries.